Degree requirements for Admission

 - How do the applicant's goals and interests fit with the GTU departments and concentrations?

-Application must be postmarked or submitted online by December 15, 2019 for consideration for the following fall semester.
+Applications must be postmarked or submitted online by the dates listed above for consideration for the following fall semester.
 All applicants are considered for the Presidential Scholarship, which provides full tuition funding for the recipients' first five years in the doctoral program.

 Quick Doctoral (PhD) Application Checklist